Tejas7007/Linear-Regression-Demo/README.md

 The model explains about 72% of the variance in housing prices.
 While results are reasonable, there is scope for improvement with more advanced techniques.

-## Future Work

-- Apply regularization methods (Ridge, Lasso) to reduce multicollinearity.
-- Experiment with Polynomial Regression or tree-based models.
-- Add cross-validation for robust evaluation.
-- Deploy the model as a small web application.

 ## Tools and Libraries

 - Python